High Fiber Diet

 Lower LDL cholesterolSoluble fibre binds bile acidsOats, barley, legumes

-Better blood sugar controlSlows glucose absorptionLegumes, vegetables
+Better blood glucose controlSlows glucose absorptionLegumes, vegetables

 Bowel regularityAdds bulk, speeds transitWheat bran, wholegrains